-In the Mitsubishi Estate Group Long-Term Management Plan 2030 formulated in January 2020, the Company decided regarding shareholder returns to introduce a progressive dividend of ¥3 every fiscal year in principle (until FY2030) and on continuous and flexible share buybacks, in an aim for more stable and predictable shareholder returns.
+In the Mitsubishi Estate Group Long-Term Management Plan 2030 formulated in January 2020, the Company announced in May 2024 regarding shareholder returns to introduce a progressive dividend of +¥3 every fiscal year in principle (until FY2030) and on continuous and flexible share buybacks, in an aim for more stable and predictable shareholder returns.
 The Company has announced that it would flexibly adjust the shareholder return methods and sense of scale to meet the real estate market conditions, investment environment, share price, ROE and EPS.

-In order to improve capital efficiency and shareholder value as part of the capital policy in the Long-Term Management Plan 2030, the Company conducted a treasury stock purchase of around ¥30.0 billion in FY2021, and of around ¥100.0 billion from FY2022 to FY2023 through market purchase on the Tokyo Stock
+In order to improve capital efficiency and shareholder value as part of the capital policy in the Long-Term Management Plan 2030, the Company conducted a share buyback of around ¥30.0 billion in FY2021, of around ¥100.0 billion from FY2022 to FY2023, and of around ¥50.0 billion in FY2024 through market purchase on the Tokyo Stock Exchange.
+In addition, at the Board of

-Exchange.
-In addition, at the Board of Directors meeting held on May 10, 2024, a resolution was passed to buy back the Company's common stock by means of market purchase on the Tokyo Stock Exchange from May 13, 2024 to November 11, 2024, with the maximum number of shares to be purchased being 32,000,000 shares and the maximum amount to be paid for the buyback being 50.0 billion yen.
+Directors meeting held on May 12, 2025, a resolution was passed to buy back the Company's common stock by means of market purchase on the Tokyo Stock Exchange from May 13, 2025 to November 12, 2025, with the maximum number of shares to be purchased being 60,000,000 shares and the maximum amount to be paid for the buyback being 100.0 billion yen.